blueag8/Photography_Website/README.md

 12. Add favicon image for branding
 13. Headings and Site Map for marketing
 14. Additional content added to pages ie About/Bio
+15. Offer choice of sizes and create a function to adjust cost in accordathe selection of a size.

 # Testing